Anomaly Detection in Large Labeled Multi-Graph Databases: Search Algorithm

 \subsubsection{\bf Weighted Maximum Independent Set ($\wmis$)}

 $\;$ A motivation leading to our $\mis$ formulation is to cover \textit{as much of each input graph as possible} using motifs.
 The amount of coverage by an occurrence of a motif can be translated into the number of edges it contains.
 This suggests a \textit{weighted} version of the maximum independent set problem, denoted $\wmis$, where we set the weight of an occurrence, i.e., node in $\go$, to be the number of edges in the motif it corresponds to.
-Then, the goal is to maximize the total weight of the non-overlapping occurrences in the $\wmis$ solution.
+Hence, the goal is to maximize the total weight of the non-overlapping occurrences in the solution set.

 {\bf Greedy $\wmis$ Solution.~} For the weighted version of $\mis$, we also have a greedy algorithm with the \textit{same} approximation ratio as the unweighted one.
 The only difference from Algo.~\ref{alg:mis} is the selection of node $v_{\min}$ to remove (line 3).
 Let $w_v$ denote the weight of node $v$ in $\go$.
+Then,

-Then, Intuitively, Eq.~\eqref{eq:v_min_wmis} prefers selecting large-weight nodes (to maximize total weight), but those that do not have too many large-weight neighbors in the $\go$, which cannot be selected.
+Intuitively, Eq.~\eqref{eq:v_min_wmis} prefers selecting large-weight nodes (to maximize total weight), but those that do not have too many large-weight neighbors in the $\go$, which cannot be selected.